SamaraRen/SamaraRen.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
+  - Physics-based Simulation
+  - Inverse Design Optimization
+  - Digital Fabrication
   - Geometric Computing
-  - Physics-based Simulation
-  - Numerical Optimization
-  - Computational Fabrication
 # Education to show in About widget
 education:
   courses: